 James joined Watsi on September 24th, 2019.
 Three years ago, James joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-James' most recent donation supported Yves, a young worker from Haiti, to fund cardiac surgery to replace his damaged heart valve.
+James' most recent donation supported Shwe, a 24-year-old woman from Burma, to fund cardiac surgery so she can live more comfortably and confidently.

 Yves is a young man from Haiti.
 He lives with his parents and sister in a neighborhood of Port-au-Prince; they have been caring for him since he fell ill about five years ago.
 Prior to his illness, he worked as a clerk for a local business.
 Yves has a cardiac condition called severe rheumatic mitral insufficiency.
 One of the four valves of his heart was severely damaged by a rheumatic fever that he suffered a number of years ago, and cannot adequately pump blood through his heart and body.
 The care Yves is not available anywhere in Haiti, so Yves will fly to Dominican Republic to receive treatment.
 On September 12th, he will undergo cardiac surgery, during which surgeons will remove his damaged valve and implant an artificial replacement.
 Haiti Cardiac Alliance is contributing $9000 to pay for surgery.
 Yves's family also needs help to fund the costs of surgery prep and travel.
 The $1,500 bill covers labs, medicines, and checkup and followup appointments.
 It will also pay for the social workers from our medical partner, Haiti Cardiac Alliance, who will accompany Yves's family overseas, and the cost of obtaining Yves' passport.
 Says Yves: "I am hopeful that I can get back to a healthy and independent life once my heart problem is fixed!"